Undistraction/cssapi/README.md

 ### Using Themes

 When using `styled-components` I've found it useful to make the API function available to my components via a theme.
-The library offers an `api` helper to make that easier.
-Assuming I have added my api function to a theme and supplied it to a component via a `ThemeProvider`:
+The library offers `api` and `mq` helpers to make that easier.
+Assuming we have added an api function to a theme and supplied it to a component via a `ThemeProvider`:

 ```JavaScript
 const api = createApi(config)